-- Reading and Practical Exercises: - Clarke, E.G.C., Isolation and Identification of Drugs, 3rd edition, vol. 1, pg 279-300 - o Prepare the spot test reagents assigned by the instructor.
-Then use these reagents to test the reference standards supplied by the instructor. olice Fore - Spot test quiz
+- Reading and Practical Exercises: - Clarke's Analysis of Drugs and Poisons, 3rd edition, vol. 1, pg 279-300 - Prepare the spot test reagents then use these reagents to test the reference standards supplied by the instructor. - Spot test quiz

 Section 12.0 Cocaine